RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

 | rm       | Removes files.  -r option recursively removes all directories and subdirectories |
 | su       | Allows you to perform functions as another user (super user) |

-- Adding an ampersand after a process name indicates it should run in the background.
+- Adding an ampersand(&) after a process name indicates it should run in the background and closes when user logs off.
 - **pwd** - displays curennt directory
 - **chmod** - changes the permissions of a folder or file
   - Read is 4, write is 2 and execute is 1